-Once you are qualified as a Seasearch Observer any dive can be a Seasearch dive, you just fill in a simple form and send it in to us!
+Once you are qualified as a Seasearch Observer, any dive or snorkel can be a Seasearch record; you just fill in a simple form and send it to us!

 How you can get involved

 Seasearch is a national project set up by the Marine Conservation Society and coordinated in Cornwall by Cornwall Wildlife Trust.
-We have a network of qualified divers who participate in organised surveys and complete and send in Seasearch forms from their own recreational dives.
-If you would like to get involved contact us on: email@example.com.
-Alternatively, we can add you to our email list and can keep in touch via our Facebook page.
+We have a network of qualified divers and snorkellers who participate in organised surveys and complete and send in Seasearch forms from their own recreational adventures.

-If you are a qualified diver we want to hear about the marine life you see on your dives!
+If you are a qualified diver or avid snorkeller, we want to hear about the marine life you see on your dives!

 Seasearch is fun

-It is great to dive with like minded people who are interested in marine wildlife.
-Many Seasearchers are keen underwater photographers and seasearch is a fantastic way to improve your marine species identification and knowledge while making new friends and having fun!
+It is great to dive with like-minded people interested in marine wildlife.
+Many Seasearchers are keen underwater photographers, and seasearch is a fantastic way to improve marine species identification and knowledge while making new friends and having fun!

 Seasearch is important

-The information recorded over the past 15 years of the Seasearch programme has been a vital tool for our marine conservation work.
-Without this vital work we would have far less knowledge about our coastal marine life.
-Data is used to monitor changes driven by factors such as climate change, introduction of non-native marine species and effects on the environment of plastic pollution, fishing and other human activities.
-Seasearch data has been a driving factor in the newly expanded network of Marine Protected areas designated around our coasts and many of these sites would not have been established without the data collected by seasearch volunteers.
-Increasingly the work of seasearch will be vital in monitoring the effectiveness of the management of these areas.
+The information recorded over the past 18 years of the Seasearch programme has been a vital tool for our marine conservation work.
+Without this essential work, we would have far less knowledge about our coastal marine life.
+Data is used to monitor changes driven by climate change, the introduction of non-native marine species, and the effects of plastic pollution, fishing, and other human activities on the environment.
+Seasearch data has been a driving factor in the newly expanded network of Marine Protected areas designated around our coasts, and many of these sites would not have been established without the data collected by seasearch volunteers.
+Increasingly, the work of seasearch will be vital in monitoring the effectiveness of the management of these areas.